REI-AYANAMI801/WRTNet-EFWI/README.md

 * ptwt
 * TensorBoard

-Install the dependencies with:
+Install the required packages with:

 ```bash
 pip install -r requirements.txt
 ```

+For GPU execution, ensure that the installed PyTorch version is compatible with the local CUDA environment.

 ## Data Preparation

-Place the SEAM Arid model files in `data/model/`:
+The SEAM Arid shallow elastic model files are provided in:

 ```text
 data/model/